 It is understood that hospice care is aimed at controlling symptoms related to illness and not striving for a cure, and that the goals and interventions employed by Madawaska Valley Hospice do not include extra-ordinary measures, including cardiopulmonary resuscitation (CPR).
 Hospice recognizes that palliative care is directed toward improving quality of life and seeks neither to hasten nor postpone death.

 The Hospice setting provides a home-like environment which allows family to care for their loved one in close proximity to support services.
 Care for the resident is provided by a team of caregivers of which the family is an integral part in providing direct care and companionship.
 Professional nursing care will be provided by visiting nurses through the Champlain Home and Community Care (CHCC) service providers.
-CHCC also provides Personal Support Workers (PSW’s) who care for the personal needs of the resident.
+Families will receive a minimum of 8 hours of nursing each night but may be more depending on circumstances.